RoqCode/audit-this/README.md

 # package-check

-Utility script for auditing which dependencies exist in an existing `node_modules` tree.
-It walks every `node_modules` directory under the working tree (or an optional subpath) and reports whether the packages listed in `packages.txt` are installed, along with the versions that were found.
+Utility script for auditing which dependencies exist in an existing `node_modules` tree *and* which ones are declared inside any `package-lock.json` files.
+It walks every `node_modules` directory (or an optional subpath) and inspects lockfiles so you can spot both installed and merely declared packages for the entries listed in `packages.txt`.

 ## Requirements